Church House, Alcester

 Church House is owned under trust by the Rector, Churchwardens and PCC of St Nicholas Church (all ex officio) and is for use of Alcester Minster Churches and the Alcester community.

-It is home to the facilities for St Nicholas Church, and includes a Meeting Hall, Kitchen, Toilets, and a small Office / Consulting room.
+It is home to the facilities for St Nicholas Church, and includes a Meeting Hall, Kitchen, Toilets, and Alcester Minster Office.
 Upstairs are Upper Room and Hayloft Room for flexible use, suitable for study, small meetings etc.

 The main hall is used regularly, not only by various Minster groups, but also by a variety of community users including for example, local society meetings, supervised children’s activities, painting groups, lunch parties, and business and commercial users for training courses and other functions.
 It functions as a performers’ ‘green room’ for events in St Nicholas church.